 About Frank Gehry

-Frank Gehry is often regarded as the greatest modern architect in history.
-Born Frank Owen Goldberg in 1929 in Toronto, Canada, his family emigrated to the U.S. in 1947.
-At that time, his father changed the family name, a then common practice amongst Jewish families.
+Frank Gehry is often regarded as the most significant modern architect in history.
+Frank Owen Goldberg was born in 1929 in Toronto, Canada, and his family emigrated to the U.S. in 1947.
+At that time, his father changed the family name, a common practice amongst Jewish families.
 In the 1950s, Frank Gehry graduated from the University of Southern California’s (USC) School of Architecture.
-In a prestigious career spanning more than six decades, he is among the world’s most sought after architects.
+He is among the world’s most sought-after architects, with a prestigious career spanning over six decades.
 Today, he continues to lead Gehry Partners LLC in Los Angeles.

 Dancing House